Raktabīja: Battle

-The eighth chapter of the Devi Mahatmya narrates Durga's battle with Raktabīja as a part of her battle against the asuras Shumbha and Nishumbha, who had disenfranchised the devas from Svarga.
+The eighth chapter of the Devi Mahatmya narrates Durga's battle with Raktabīja as a part of her battle against the demons Shumbha and Nishumbha, who had suspended the devas from Svarga.
 After the deaths of Dhumralochana, and Chanda and Munda, Shumbha sent Raktabīja to fight.
 Raktabīja was wounded, but his drops of blood falling on the ground created innumerable other Raktabījas, and hence Durga and the Matrikas struggled to defeat them.
 Durga issued the following instruction to Kali:

 O Cāmuṇḍā!
 Open out your mouth quickly, and no sooner I strike Raktabīja with weapons, you would drink off the blood as fast as it runs out of his body.
 Instantly I will kill those Dānavas sprung from the blood with sharpened arrows, clubs, swords and Muṣalas; and you would then be able to devour them all at your will, and, then, roam in this field as you like.
 O Large-eyed One!
 You would drink off all the jets of blood in such a way that not a drop of it escapes and falls on the ground.